 U.S. Master Tax Guide

 RIA Federal Tax Handbook

 Internal Revenue Code and Regulations

 Both RIA and CCH publish print editions of the Internal Revenue Code.
-I prefer RIA's one-volume binding.

 Quick Reference Guides

 TheTaxBook is a reference guide to individual and business taxes.
 The deluxe version includes essential information for individuals at the federal and state level and covers rules for C corporations, S corporations, partnerships, and estates.
 The authors provide useful commentary, highlighting practical strategies you can use every day.